IreneKilgannon/pands-project/README.md

 # pands-project

+Author: Irene Kilgannon

 This is my analysis of the Fisher's Iris data set for the programming and scripting module.

 ## Project Statement
 * Research the data set and summarise it in a README.
 * Download the data set and add it to my repository.
-TICK DONE
 * Write a program called analysis.py:
     1. outputs a summary of each variable to a single text file
     2. saves a histogram of each variable to png files
     3. outputs a scatter plot of each pair of variables
-    4. any other analysis
+    4. any other analysis - suggested machine learning or regression analysis??
+LEARN about them.

 ## Files in this project